sparkling-graph/sparkling-graph-docs/loading.rst

 Loading graph data
 ===================

-Currently library support loading graphs from CSV files only.
-More formats are planned in future.
+Library support loading graphs from multiple file formats.
+Nevertheless, we will be implementing more of them in next releases.

 Graph loading API